 It's fun to travel overseas – or even just to explore the world through online shopping!
 However, often people don’t realise that their credit or debit card purchases can incur foreign transaction fees.
-Here's a quick guide to these fees and how you can potentially avoid them with a Suncorp Bank Everyday Options Account.1
+Here's a quick guide to these fees and how Suncorp Bank Visa Debit cardholders can potentially avoid them with Suncorp Bank’s Everyday Options, Carbon Insights and Everyday Essentials Accounts.*

 What are foreign transaction fees?

 When you make a purchase with your debit or credit card from a retailer based outside of Australia, you may be charged a foreign transaction fee to process the transaction.
 This is sometimes called an FX fee or an international transaction fee.
 Different banks may have different names for the fees they charge.